Albert Geyser: Theological rejection of apartheid

+Geyser instead argued that Scripture had to be interpreted in light of the New Testament witness to reconciliation in Christ.
+He emphasised the universal scope of the gospel and the unity of believers expressed in passages such as Galatians 3:28, Ephesians 2 and Acts 10, which he understood as breaking down inherited ethnic and religious barriers rather than sanctifying them.
+His principal theological point of entry into the apartheid debate was ecclesiological: for Geyser there was ultimately only one church in Christ, and racial separation within the church was therefore incompatible with its nature and calling.
+His opposition to apartheid consequently challenged both the political system of racial segregation and the biblical hermeneutic by which it had been defended.

 While Geyser by 1960 still identified with those who called themselves Afrikaner "nationalists," he clearly meant the desire for political self-determination, not the more narrowly defined racist ideology intent on developing one group at the expense of others.
 This distinction emerges clearly in a 1969 essay in Pro Veritate in which he pointed out that the Protestant reformer Calvin was not a nationalist.
 Geyser was responding to claims by the conservative politicians Andries Treurnicht and Albert Hertzog that Afrikaner nationalism, which rejects "English" liberalism, derives from Calvin's teachings.

 In the context of the Sharpeville massacre in 1960 Geyser used public media more intensively to castigate the government for its unjust draconian laws.
 He joined a group of 350 Afrikaans clergy who met secretly in Johannesburg and Pretoria for six months to discuss the nature and effects of apartheid policies on churches.
-As a direct result of these consultations, a book titled Vertraagde Reaksie (Delayed Action) was produced, comprising contributions by 11 authors, edited by Geyser and Stellenbosch theologician B B Keet.
+As a direct result of these consultations, a book titled Vertraagde Aksie (Delayed Action) was produced, comprising contributions by 11 authors, edited by Geyser and Stellenbosch theologian Professor Barend Bartholomeus Keet.
 Constituting "the first formal protest of Afrikaans theologians against apartheid," the book aimed to help churches express their public witness and Christian calling in a context marked by the increasing miseries caused by apartheid legislation.
 Geyser and Marais clarified in an interview with Die Transvaler newspaper on 21 November 1960 that "the book was not written for politicians or to promote rebellion in church and state.
 It was not intended as a political pamphlet, but rather as a theological document with political consequences."